wsbctechnicalblog/wsbctechnicalblog.github.io/content/stop-the-meeting-hell.md

 - We expand all three lettered acronyms when speaking to ensure we create no time wasting confusion.
 - Conclude every meeting with actionable notes.

-In addition, I have asked my team to block out their lunch hours and to decline all double bookings to reduce the context switching and associated.
+In addition, I have asked my team to block out their lunch hours and decline double bookings to reduce the context switching and associated stress.
+In terms of double bookings, I am not referring to meetings we have not committed to, but keep in our calendars for reference, but instead to an ask or expectation to commit to be in two calls at the same time.

 ![What we should all do](../images/stop-the-meeting-hell-8.PNG)